-Determining if someone has ADHD is a complex process.
-Many biological and psychological problems can have similar symptoms as those that are exhibited by children and adults with ADHD.
-For example, anxiety, depression and certain types of learning disabilities may cause similar symptoms.
+Determining if someone has an attention deficit disorder (ADHD) is a complex process.
+Many biological and psychological problems can have similar symptoms.
+For example, anxiety, depression and certain types of learning disabilities may have similar symptoms as ADHD.

 In addition, a thorough medical exam by a physician may also be conducted in order to assess potential hearing or vision problems and to rule out other medical problems that may have a similar symptom profile as ADHD.

 Get a complete assessment at LDA Minnesota to confirm or rule out ADHD.